SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/02-What-is-Multidimensional-Array.md

 ```

-- Updating a value on a specific location:
+- Updating a value in a specific location:

 ```java
 int[][] matrix = {